 The benefits of traveling are not just a one-time thing: traveling changes you physically and psychologically.
 Having little time or money isn't a valid excuse.
 You can fly for cheap very easily.
 If you have a full-time job and a family, you can still travel on the weekends or holidays, even with a baby.

-Here are some of the main benefits of traveling.
+Here are some of the main benefits of traveling, in case you need convincing.
 And I'm sure that once you get started, you'll find some more yourself!

 1. Traveling Improves Your Health